Full Keel vs Fin Keel

 Diagram showing how leeway angle and keel impact a sailboat's side force against wind and water.

 Notice that the water impinging on the keel creates a force on the keel in the direction opposite to the sideways force created by the wind.
 Some call this water force “lift”.
-But it is not lift in an airplane sense because an airplane wing makes the plane go up.
-In a sailboat sense, the water force balances the sails’ sideways leeway force.
-And there must be leeway – else if the water came from directly ahead, then there would be no water sideways force on the keel.
-So forget the notion of lift.
+But it is not lift like in an airplane sense because an airplane wing makes the plane go up.
+In a sailboat sense, the water force balances the sails’ sideways leeway force – technically it is lift but calling it that may make the thought that the symmetrical keel can make the boat climb up wind – “windwardway”.
+It can’t – there must be leeway – sideways acting water must impinge on the keel – imagine if the water came from directly ahead, then there would be no water sideways force on the keel.
+So forget the notion of “lift” in a windward manner.
+A sailboat, by very definition, must have leeway to balance the side force of the wind.
+So let’s call this force “water force on the keel” instead of “lift”.

-So the job of the keel is to take the water hitting it at a sideways component and use that to push back against the wind, pushing the boat sideways.
+So the job of the keel is to take the water hitting it at a sideways component and use that to push back against the wind (which is pushing the boat sideways).
 If not for the keel, the boat would just slip sideways across the water due to the wind pushing it.
 Whoever invented keels – brilliant!

 For now, remember this – you have to have leeway for a keel to work.
 But how much leeway angle of water pushing on the keel do you need?
-The stronger the wind, the stronger the keel force is required, and thus, more leeway is required.
+The factors that are involved are water density (fixed), velocity of the water impinging on the keel, the area of the keel, the angle at which the water impinges on the keel, and a factor “K” related to keel design and aspect ratio.

 Now let’s talk fin keels versus full boat length keels.